dotlang/language/README.md

 `func f(x: int) -> f(x, 10);`
 - Functions are not allowed to change (directly or indirectly) any of their inputs.
 - You cannot ignore return value of a non-void function.
 This affects resource cleanup mechanism at runtime.
-Functions can considered as a piece of code which accepts a tuple and returns a tuple.
+Functions can considered as a piece of code which accept a tuple and returns a tuple.
 ```
 func f(x:int, y:float) -> (a: int, b: string)
 {
-  //returning anon-struct
+  //returning anon-tuple
   return (a:1, b:9) ;or return (1, 9)
 }